vatpac-technology/sops/docs/terminal/brisbane.md

 ## Flow
 ### Local Knowledge
-- Aircraft from the south may be split between the GOMOL/BLAKA and ENLIP STARs, and assigned different runways, to reduce overall delay (most effective during 01 PROPS)
+- Aircraft inbound to YBBN from the south may be split between the GOMOL/BLAKA and ENLIP STARs, and assigned different runways, to reduce overall delay (most effective during 01 PROPS)
-- Aircraft may be issued the appropriate Xray or Victor STAR to reduce track miles
+- Aircraft inbound to YBBN may be issued the appropriate Xray or Victor STAR to reduce track miles
-- Aircraft from the north for RWY 01R may be issued the SMOKA M STAR to reduce track miles
+- Aircraft inbound to YBBN from the north for RWY 01R may be issued the SMOKA M STAR to reduce track miles
+- Aircraft inbound to YBCG may be assigned the Yankee or Victor STAR to reduce track miles

 ### Flow Tables
+#### YBBN
 The tables below give an estimated time **in minutes** from the **Feeder Fix** to the **Threshold**.

 === "Jets & DH8D"